We stand at the intersection of innovation and research.

 We learn from the field and in return share with it.

-The Future Services Institute introduces the FSI Briefs, our collection of practice-minded short papers featuring what we have learned from research, sector observation, and current trends impacting the future of human services.
+The Future Services Institute introduces our collection of learning materials to enrich and grow the field of human services.
+Here, we have the FSI Briefs, our collection of practice-minded short papers featuring what we have learned from research, sector observation, and current trends impacting the future of human services.
+Don't miss out on our longer papers, the FSI Reports, showcasing deep dives into specific topics that are at the cutting edge of our sector.

 Written by Weston Merrick, Robin Phinney, Colleen Heflin, and Yumiko Aratani